calebhadley1/data-science-resources/ai-for-leaders/2_data_science_for_business.md

 - Cross Industry Process for Data Mining (CRISP-DM).
 - Data Science vs the Tools of Data Science (Analogy of how Chemists are not just the test tubes.
 Likewise Data Scienctists are not just Python, Pandas, Numpy etc. It is the science of discovering trends from data that is important)

-## Business Problems and Data Science Solutions
+## Ch 2: Business Problems and Data Science Solutions

 Chapter 2: Business Problems in Data Science:
 - Data mining is a *process* with fairly well defined stages